GoogleChrome/web.dev/src/site/content/en/blog/optimize-cls/index.md

 You may need to account for subtle differences in ad/placeholder sizes between different form factors using media queries.

-For content that may not have a fixed height—like ads you may not be able to reserve the exact correct amount.
-If a smaller ad is served, a publisher can style the (larger) container to avoid layout shifts.
-Or choose the most likely size for the ad slot based on historical data.
+For content that may not have a fixed height—like ads—you may not be able to reserve the exact amount of space needed to eliminate the layout shift entirely.
+If a smaller ad is served, a publisher can style the (larger) container to avoid layout shifts, or choose the most likely size for the ad slot based on historical data.
 The downside to this approach is that it will increase the amount of blank space, so keep in mind the trade-off here.

 Alternatively, set the initial size to the smallest size that will be used, and accept some level of shift for larger content.
 Using `min-height`, as suggested above, will allow the parent element to grow as necessary.
 This will not fully eliminate CLS, but will hopefully reduce the impact of it to a more managable level.
 The default size of an empty element is 0px which gives maximum CLS, so any size is better than that!